๐Ÿ–ฒ๏ธOperating Systems

 Why This Matters

-Process management is the beating heart of any operating system—it's how your OS juggles dozens or hundreds of programs simultaneously while making it look effortless.
+Process management is how your OS juggles dozens or hundreds of programs at the same time while making it look effortless.
 You're being tested on your understanding of how processes are created, scheduled, synchronized, and terminated, and more importantly, why these mechanisms exist.
 Every concept here connects to fundamental trade-offs: efficiency vs. fairness, parallelism vs. safety, and performance vs. overhead.

-When exam questions hit, they won't just ask you to define a PCB or list scheduling algorithms.
+Exam questions won't just ask you to define a PCB or list scheduling algorithms.
 They'll ask you to analyze scenarios: Which algorithm minimizes wait time?
 What happens when synchronization fails?
 How does the OS prevent resource conflicts?
-Don't just memorize the terms—know what problem each technique solves and what trade-offs it introduces.
+Don't just memorize the terms.
+Know what problem each technique solves and what trade-offs it introduces.

 Process Lifecycle Fundamentals

 Before a process can be scheduled or synchronized, the OS must understand what a process is and how to track it.
-These foundational concepts—states, transitions, and control blocks—form the vocabulary for everything else in process management.
+These foundational concepts form the vocabulary for everything else in process management.

 Process States and Transitions

-• State diagrams are exam favorites—expect questions asking you to trace a process through states given a sequence of events
+State diagrams are common on exams.
+Expect questions asking you to trace a process through states given a sequence of events.

 Process Control Blocks (PCB)